In this parable, found only in Matthew’s gospel, Jesus tells the Parable of the Sheep and Goats to describe and predict the judgment of all people.

 synonyms: allegory, moral story/tale, fable

-While the Parable of the Sheep and Goats is characterized as a parable, it differs from most parables because it doesn’t purport to relate a story of events happening to fictional characters.
-This story, found only in Matthew’s gospel, concludes his section of known as the Olivet Discourse and immediately precedes Matthew’s account of Jesus’ passion and resurrection.
+While Parable of the Sheep and Goats is characterized as a parable, it differs from most parables because it doesn’t purport to relate a story of events happening to fictional characters.
+This story, found only in Matthew’s gospel, concludes his Olivet Discourse (Christ's orderly and extended teaching on the Mount of Olives) and immediately precedes his account of Jesus’ passion period and resurrection.

 Jesus begins this parable by telling his listeners and readers in v.
 1 that it deals with his glorified return, so he can set up his kingdom.
 The setting of Christ’s return is at the beginning of the millennium, at the end of the tribulation.
 In a nutshell, everyone on earth will then be brought before the Lord when he’ll separate people “as a shepherd separates the sheep from the goats.
 He will put the sheep on his right and the goats on his left” (vv.
 32–33).
 The sheep are those who’ll be saved during the tribulation; the goats are the unsaved people who'll be cast down as a result of Messiah's judgment.